~ Catch Ian Grant every Saturday morning at 7:50am, discussing all things dogs on Vermont's 93.9 WLVB.

 OWNER & TRAINER

 Ian was influenced by his wife’s dog Lula (black lab/beagle mix) when they first met in Florida in 2005.
 “Lula was a mess, she was ripping apart pillows, blankets, jeans, and the carpet.
 If you reached down to pet her she would pee everywhere”.
-Two weeks prior Ian caught an episode of the Dog Whisperer and has been studying dogs ever since.
+Two weeks prior Ian caught an episode of the Dog Whisperer and has been studying dogs ever since from dog psychology to obedience and everything else in between.
 A year later Ian and his wife adopted Maddie (black and tan coonhound mix, now 12 years old).
 In 2007, they moved to Vermont, Ian’s native land.
-Ian, Maddie, and Lula created a core for all of his daycare and boarding dogs to learn from, between daily pack walks and feeding up to 15 dogs at once in an open room they created a pack like any other in the area.
+Ian, Maddie, and Lula created a core for all of his daycare and boarding dogs to learn from, between daily pack walks and feeding up to 15 dogs at once in an open room they created a pack unlike any other in the area.
 “I wouldn’t be where I am without those two, their patience and ability to teach other dogs has been fascinating to watch”.
 Lula passed away in 2017 and Maddie is officially “retired” from pack life.
-In 2016 Ian adopted Shiloh (beagle/walker hound mix) when his owner passed away.
 Then in June of 2018 Ian adopted his first puppy as a trainer, Jemma, a Greater Swiss Mountain Dog.
 “She’s going to be a great pack dog in a couple of years.
 Not every puppy gets to be in a daycare setting 5-7 days a week from the time they are 8 weeks old and she is going to have skills that I have yet to come across.
 It will be fun to watch her mature”.